tranquocviet226/tranquocviet226/README.md

  ---

  * 12/2021 - 06/2022: **CMC Global**
- * Assigned to the ReactJS team to build a high-level UI library based on React JS and Material UI.
+ * Leader of the React JS team to build a high-level UI library based on React JS and Material UI.
  * Participated in the development of components: GroupTable, HorizontalBarChart, WafermapPlot, ScatterChartPlot,...
  * Leveraged knowledge in Javascript, ReactJS, Storybook, Git, Jira, and Alige.